 Why is Secretlab so popular?

 The answer to this question is easy.
 Secretlab has cemented itself as one of the very best manufacturers of gaming chairs by making a top-notch product.
-It has put enormous amounts of research into making gaming chairs that are as comfortable as they are good for your back.
-They’re expensive, which puts some people off, but these chairs are absolutely worth it.
+It has put enormous amounts of research into making gaming chairs as comfortable as they are good for your back, including a recent study with The University of California, Berkeley.